mosaic-design-system/docs/src/components/breadcrumb.md

       If you have one or two levels in your navigation a breadcrumb will not be necessary.
 If you have three or more levels, then a breadcrumb is useful.
 Giving users multiple ways to navigate through the application allows them to easily jump back to a specific page in their current workflow without having to use large or complex menus.

       Place the breadcrumbs at the top of the page, above the main content.
 Use ">" arrows or "/" forward slashes to separate the links, use shorter heading for the breadcrumbs instead of long original link name.
+Do not use Breadcrumbs on the homepage, the homepage is where the user journey starts, it doesn’t make sense to have breadcrumbs displayed on your homepage
     icon: file_invoice
   - title: Code
     hook: code